Phantom8015/ApplePaint/README.md

 ### Drawing

 - Use your mouse or trackpad (or touch gestures on a device) to draw on the canvas.
-- Select a color by tapping on one of the color circles at the bottom.
+- Select a color by clicking on one of the color circles at the bottom.
 - Adjust the line thickness using the "scribble" icon.
-- Tap the eraser icon to switch between drawing and erasing modes.
+- Click the eraser icon to switch between drawing and erasing modes.

 ### Undo/Redo